ICICLE-ai/PEFT_Vision/README.md

 You can put all the data in a folder and pass the path to `--data_path` argument.

 ## VTAB-1k
-We provide two ways for preparing VTAB-1k dataset
+We provide two ways to prepare VTAB-1k dataset

 1. Processed Version
    - Download the processed version from [here](https://buckeyemailosu-my.sharepoint.com/:u:/g/personal/mai_145_buckeyemail_osu_edu/ERnzBDVaA6BBpTCoBV0RbVIBF7JEZlIwlGyPdg4AhS_y4g?e=Kjc5uo).